Sahill17/Leetcode_Java/README.md

-<h1>Java Solutions for Leetcode Questions<h1>
+<h1>Java Solutions for Leetcode Questions</h1>
-If you like this repository then drop a star and don't forget to follow me !
+<h4>If you like this repository then drop a star and don't forget to follow me !</h4>
-You can refer to this Que. ans Ans. if you are beginner and willing to start solving leetcode problems.
+<h4>You can refer to this Que. ans Ans. if you are beginner and willing to start solving leetcode problems.</h4>

    <h2>Problems & Solutiuons</h2>